mahbubul14/math-magicians/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
-# leaderboard
+# Math magicians

-> The leaderboard website displays scores submitted by different players.
-It also allows you to submit your score.
-All data is preserved thanks to the external Leaderboard API service.
+> "Math magicians" is a website for all fans of mathematics.
+It is a Single Page App (SPA) that allows users to:

+Make simple calculations.
+Read a random math-related quote.

 ## Built With